-Firmly believing in the holistic approach to hospice care, Optimal Hospice offers more than medical care.
-Understanding the heart of a child, we also offer wonderful Annual Kids Camps for bereaved children ages 6-16 through our Optimal Foundation.
+Firmly believing in the holistic approach to hospice care, Bristol Hospice offers more than medical care.
+Understanding the heart of a child, we also offer wonderful Annual Kids Camps for bereaved children ages 6-16 through our Bristol Foundation.

 - Nursing on call 24 hours / 7 days per week